Subscribe to updates

 Several motions were scheduled for consideration:

-- Motion from Councillor Mathers: This motion welcomed and expressed gratitude to the Labour Government for increased local government funding, stating it addressed years of underfunding by the previous Conservative government and would enable investment in services and financial stability.
-It called on the Conservative-led local administration to use the funding responsibly.
+- Motion from Councillor Mathers: This motion aimed to express gratitude to the Labour Government for increased local government funding, addressing perceived underfunding under the previous Conservative government, and calling on the local administration to use the funding responsibly.

-- Motion from Councillor Tuckwell: This motion unequivocally condemned proposed changes to national and London-wide planning legislation, arguing they threatened Green Belt land, Metropolitan Open Land, and community character.
-It raised concerns about the threat to Metropolitan Open Land, the default position favouring development, proposed changes to Community Infrastructure Levy relief, and the Mayor of London's call-in powers, urging the Leader to write to local MPs to oppose these proposals.
+- Motion from Councillor Tuckwell: This motion unequivocally condemned proposed changes to national and London-wide planning legislation, arguing they threatened Green Belt and Metropolitan Open Land, weakened local democratic control, and prioritised developer interests.
+It expressed concern over threats to Metropolitan Open Land, the introduction of a default development position around stations, proposed emergency Community Infrastructure Levy relief, and changes to the Mayor of London's call-in powers.
+The motion called for the Leader to write to the borough's MPs to oppose these proposals.

-- Motion from Councillor Edwards: This motion expressed deep concern about the Home Office's decision to restrict local authorities' access to data on asylum seeker placements, citing it as evidence of the Government's failed asylum policy and a lack of transparency.
-It called for the Home Office to reverse this decision and restore transparency and partnership with local authorities.
+- Motion from Councillor Edwards: This motion expressed deep concern over the Home Office's decision to restrict local authorities' access to data on asylum seeker placements, citing it as evidence of the Government's failed asylum policy and its negative impact on local authorities' ability to plan resources.
+The motion called for the Government to reverse this decision and restore transparency.

 Attendees